 - g.
 Make sure that the Cluster Group has failover enabled.
-For instructions on how to do this, refer to the documentation that comes with the Microsoft Cluster Services package. - h.
-Close the connection to the cluster and open it again to ensure that the connection is through server A.
+For instructions on how to do this, refer to the documentation that comes with the MSCS package. - h.
+Close the connection to the cluster and open it again to ensure that the connection is through Server A. - 6.
+Install the IBM ServeRAID Windows NT Cluster Solution utility by doing the following: - a.
+From Server A, run the SETUP.EXE program from the ServeRAID Windows NT Cluster Solution Diskette and follow the instructions that appear on the screen. - b.
+When complete, repeat the procedure from Server B.

-- Install the IBM ServeRAID NT Cluster Solution utility by doing the following: - a.
-From server A, run the SETUP.EXE program from the ServeRAID NT Cluster Solution Diskette and follow the instructions that appear on the screen. - b.
-When complete, repeat the procedure from server B. - Upon completion of the installation of the utility on both servers, all shared ServeRAID II groups and disk resources will be automatically created by the IBM Cluster Solution setup program and then brought online.
-Server A will be the current owner of these groups. - 7.
-Move the quorum resource from Local Quorum to a ServeRAID II disk resource by doing the following: - a.
+Upon completion of the installation of the utility on both servers, all shared ServeRAID II groups and disk resources will be automatically created by the IBM Cluster Solution setup program and then brought online.
+Server A will be the current owner of these groups.

+- 7. Move the quorum resource from localquorum to a ServeRAID II disk resource by doing the following: - a.
 From the Cluster Administrator, select the cluster you are using by clicking the left mouse button on the cluster name. - b.
-Click the right mouse button to open the cluster. - c.
-In the Quorum Resource field, select a ServeRAID shared disk and click on OK.
+Click the right mouse button and select Properties to open the cluster. - c.
+In the Quorum Resource field, select a ServeRAID shared disk and click OK.